paritytech/canvas/README.md

 ## Note

-Note: This used to be a standalone smart contract node used for the ink! workshop.
+This used to be a standalone smart contract node used for the ink! workshop.
 We have moved the standalone node to [substrate-contracts-node](https://github.com/paritytech/substrate-contracts-node/).

 ## Installation